moso/hyper-pocillo-controls/README.md

 While it also integrates fine with vanilla-themed hyper, I cannot take every theme and plugin into account.
 If the plugin doesn't look great on `xyz`-theme, then please do create an issue and I will look into it.
 But since I don't own a Mac, I cannot test the plugin on every OS, although it's been tested on Linux and Windows 10 which is what I have available.

+**Beta status**: Since Ubuntu Budgie 18.04 LTS hasn't been released yet (as of March 2018), this plugin remains in beta until release, as there might be pending changes.

 ### Changelog

 **1.0.0-beta**